 Under the UK Policy Framework for Health and Social Care Research, when a student or a member of staff is undertaking their own research within the NHS, then the organisation at which they study or work, should ideally take on the role of the research Sponsor.
 The Sponsor is defined as an individual, company, institution, organisation or group of organisations that takes on responsibility for initiation, management and financing (or arranging the financing) of the research.
 The study will likewise need a Chief Investigator who should sign the declaration form, in applying for BU sponsorship.
 Please see the Standard Operating Procedure for further details.

 The Sponsor (email details below) should be your first point of contact with any queries.

 - Suzy Wignall, Clinical Governance Adviser - email: [email protected]

-NHS Ethics Approval
+NHS Ethics Review Process

 Research involving the NHS, including patients, carers or data may require ethics approval from an NHS Research Ethics Committee (REC).
 Application for NHS REC is via the Integrated Research Application System (IRAS) and is coordinated by the Health Research Authority (HRA), so you only need to submit one application.

 If you are unsure as to whether your research requires NHS REC approval, the HRA have provided a useful decision tool which determines whether or not NHS REC approval is required.

 Please note the decision tool only confirms whether NHS REC is required or NOT; you may need other approvals such as HRA and HCRW Approval (see below) or CAG Approval (access to identifiable data without patient consent).